-Imagine spending years in hiding because of prejudice and hate.
-Developed by Anne Frank House in Amsterdam, the international exhibition Let Me Be Myself – The Life Story of Anne Frank explores how life was for Anne Frank and her family, and looks at the events surrounding the Holocaust and the rise of the Nazi Party in Germany.
+Auckland Museum with support from The Holocaust Centre of New Zealand presents this international exhibition developed by Anne Frank House in Amsterdam.
+Learn how life was for Anne Frank and her family, and follow the events surrounding the Holocaust and the rise of the Nazi Party in Germany.

 Image caption: Piazza San Marco sculpture, 2017.
 Image courtesy of Brickman

 LEGO® lovers look out!
 Direct from a blockbuster summer at Te Papa, Ryan McNaught (aka Brickman), one of only fourteen LEGO® Certified Professionals globally, will bring some of the world’s most iconic landmarks and masterpieces made exclusively from LEGO® bricks to Auckland Museum.

 Ryan McNaught and his team have spent a jaw-dropping 4,944 hours building the 50 LEGO® masterpieces that will be on display including the Taj Mahal, Michelangelo’s Statue of David, The Great Wall of China, the Empire State Building (complete with King Kong), the Leaning Tower of Pisa and the Arc de Triomphe.

 Visitors will be taken on a historical journey through time, with the opportunity to discover more about each attraction – real life and LEGO® life!
 Ryan will also be enlisting the building skills of the public to help with some of the model making, creating a truly interactive and imaginative experience.

 Image caption: Morpho godartii didius.
 Peru .
 Auckland War Memorial Museum Tāmaki Paenga Hira.
 Ray Shannon Bequest.
 AMNZ128804